844-914-1942

 Your Service Level Agreement is your playbook.
 This document details the scope of work, response times for both scheduled and unscheduled events, parts pricing, and labor rates.
 Read it carefully.
 A clear and detailed SLA prevents misunderstandings and ensures you’re prepared for the ongoing costs of maintaining your jet.
 It should clearly outline what is covered under your agreement and what might incur additional charges.
 Pay close attention to the terms for AOG (Aircraft on Ground) situations to understand how quickly your provider can get you back in the air.

-What to Look for in a Maintenance Facility
+How to Vet a Maintenance Facility

 The physical facility says a lot about the quality of a maintenance provider.
 When you tour a potential facility, look for a clean, well-organized environment with modern equipment and tooling.
 A reputable facility will meet all regulatory requirements and have a strong reputation for safety and compliance.
 Check if they have a well-stocked parts department, as this can significantly reduce downtime while waiting for components.
 Finding the right hangar space with an attached, high-quality maintenance facility is an ideal combination for efficiency and peace of mind.